-- You need to change two parts of the text, the acknowledge section removing the trailing letter of the experiment name if it exists (there is a comment in the file reminding you about it). - Write down the weight threshold that has been used. - Add how much data have been flagged in flag_weights.py. - Per station, quote the issues that may have appear during observation, correlation or during the previous steps of post-processing. - Note that after pipelining the experiment you may update this file if new issues have raised from the data.
+- Change the acknowledge section removing the trailing letter of the experiment name if it exists (there is a comment in the file reminding you about it). - Write down the weight threshold that has been used. - Add how much data have been flagged in flag\weights.py. - Per station, quote the issues that may have appeared during observation, correlation or during the previous steps of post-processing. - Note that after pipelining the experiment you may update this file again if new issues have raised from the data.